 Customer journey mapping is, understandably, a pretty hot topic.
 Not just for customer experience professionals, but for all businesses.
 It’s easy to see why.

 As a proven framework for helping drive greater customer insights and improving internal efficiencies, there’s no mystery why journey mapping is so popular.
 In fact, Gartner Group recently predicted that 60% of large organizations will have in-house customer journey mapping capabilities by 2018, up from no more than 20% in 2015.

 In another recent article, I wrote about the Customer Journey Mapping Hypecycle.
 While journey maps clearly aren’t the only way to improve customer experience, they are a good way to start and – when designed and used correctly – are powerful tools to help your organization look at itself from the customers’ perspective.

 As a result, you gain a better understanding of customer wants, needs and pain, and opportunities for improvement.
 Because the fact is, most companies that do journey mapping well are also doing the other things well that it takes to become more customer centric.
 So if your organization is among those that don’t yet have this capability, or have begun the process but have yet to truly embrace or leverage it, here are a few stats that might help move things along.

 In Aberdeen Group’s report The CMO Dilemma: Bridging the Gap Between Love and Money, they compare results across a range of key areas for companies with a Customer Journey Management Program versus all other companies.

 Among other benefits, they found that those companies that embrace journey management enjoy:

 - Greater Return on Marketing Investment (ROMI)

-A focus on the buyers journey reaps over 50 percent greater return on marketing investments than for those that don’t.
+A company with a focus on the buyers’ journey reaps over 50 percent greater return on marketing investments over one that doesn’t do journey mapping.

 - More Positive Social Media Mentions